Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Updating the firmware

-The 1HCL board will be shipped with firmware loaded during production.
+The M23CL will be shipped with firmware loaded during production.
 You can check the version loaded by sending

 `M115 B123`